Alanocallaghan/baseqtl/README.md

 a sample.
 For each sample there is an array with names genotypes (0,1,2) and values the genotype probabilities.
 For the “ase” list they are for
-elements: “m” numeric vector with total ASE counts per sample. “g” list with each element a sample and for each sample the genoptype of the cis SNP coded as 0,1,2 and -1, with -1 indicating that the alternative allele is in haplotype 1. “p” has the same structure as “g” and indicates the probability for each genotype. “n” is similar to “g” and
+elements: “m” numeric vector with total ASE counts per sample. “g” list with each element a sample and for each sample the genotype of the cis SNP coded as 0,1,2 and -1, with -1 indicating that the alternative allele is in haplotype 1. “p” has the same structure as “g” and indicates the probability for each genotype. “n” is similar to “g” and